quangphhr/JacobStrasse-Tramline/README.md

 ## To do

-* Run the model 1000 times, 12 hours each to calculate the confident interval of "car life span"
+* Run the model 1000 times, ~~12~~ 2 hours each to calculate the confident interval of "car life span"
 * Validation: Compare the average Life span of car traveling JacobStraße with the real value.
-Also queue length if possible
+Also queue length.
 * Experiment:
   * Creating a tramline, experiment 1 & 2 lane for car.
   * Optimize the location of the tram station (Tram station is in the middle of the road, all cars will have to wait for the tram).